 In January 2002, he was the feature of a TV News segment on the Regional News Network (RNN) and was given the "Pepsi Sports Award".
 Mike has appeared on FOX, PBS, MSG Network and CBS College Sports Network as well as other local TV news shows for his work both on the court and in the community.
 He has also been a featured guest on many radio shows across the country including Radio Disney, ESPN Radio, Bloomberg Radio, and voiceamerica.com's Disability Matters.

-be the subject of a children's storybook he co-authored, which will be
+Mike is the subject of a children's storybook he co-authored,